 Plants get “chapped lips” too.
 Cold, dry winter winds and bright winter sun make our skin chapped and unhealthy.
 Those winds have a devastatingly similar effect on your plants too.
 No wonder your evergreens don’t look so great come spring.
 This drying effect is called desiccation.
 To fight desiccation, choose the right plants for windy, dry areas.
 Make sure to water your evergreens well through early December, before the ground freezes.
 Mulch your plants for winter to retain soil moisture as well as soil temperature.
 Use an anti-desiccant like Wilt Stop by Bonide.
 These products coat leaves and needles to slow down the loss of moisture.

 Here are a few tips on winter houseplant care.
-When the heat goes on and the daylight becomes shorter, it may be necessary to move the plants to a different place in the home and to give them different treatment from that given during the summer.
 Flowering plants need at least half a day of direct sunlight.
 The ideal temperatures for foliage plants are 68-70 degrees during the day and slightly lower at night.
 Remember, windowsill locations are much colder during the winter and plants may need to be moved to prevent them from getting chilled.
-The amount of water the houseplants need declines during winter.
-Reduce fertilizing as well.
+The amount of water and fertilizers the houseplants need declines during winter.

 Again, I wish you and your family a very Blessed Christmas season.
 Let’s get to work on planning that beautiful garden scene for next year!